Shadypio/angular-tour-of-heroes/README.md

 # DEMO

-This is an implementation of the project "Tour Of Heroes" descripted in Angular.io Tutorial section
+This is an implementation of the project "Tour Of Heroes" descripted in Angular.io Tutorial section.

 # AngularTourOfHeroes